National Institutes of Health

 Grant in 2019

-POP Biotechnologies is a life sciences company based in Buffalo, NY, focused on enhancing individual health through innovative nanomedicine solutions.
-The company develops targeted therapies aimed at treating cancer and other serious diseases, utilizing advanced nanoparticle-based drug delivery systems.
-Their proprietary technology allows for the precise release of drug payloads when activated by near-infrared light, providing healthcare providers with effective tools to address patient needs in oncology and infectious diseases.
+POP Biotechnologies, based in Buffalo, New York, is a life sciences company dedicated to enhancing patients' health through innovative nanomedicine solutions.
+The company focuses on developing targeted therapies for cancer and other serious diseases, utilizing its proprietary nanoparticle-based drug delivery systems activated by near-infrared light.
+This technology enables precise, controlled release of therapeutic payloads, aiming to improve patient outcomes in oncology and infectious disease treatment.

 Cornell High Energy Synchrotron Source (CHESS)